-- Domestic violence.
-Felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - Domicile.
-The legal residence of the household head or spouse as determined in accordance with state and local law. - Drug-related criminal activity.
-The illegal manufacture, sale, distribution, or use of a drug, or the possession of a drug with intent to manufacture, sell, distribute, or use the drug. - Economic self-sufficiency program.
+- Economic abuse.
+Behavior that is coercive, deceptive, or unreasonably controls or restrains a person's ability to acquire, use, or maintain economic resources to which they are entitle, including using coercion, fraud, and manipulation to: - Restrict a person's access to money, assets, credit, or financial information - Unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage - Exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or to whom one has a fiduciary duty - Economic self-sufficiency program.
 Any program designed to encourage, assist, train, or facilitate the economic independence of assisted families, or to provide work for such families.
 Can include job training, employment counseling, work placement, basic skills training, education, English proficiency, Workfare, financial or household management, apprenticeship, or any other program necessary to ready a participant to work (such as treatment for drug abuse or mental health treatment).
 Includes any work activities as defined in the Social Security Act (42 U.S.C.
 607(d)).
 Also see 24 CFR 5.603(c). - Effective date.
 The "effective date" of an examination or reexamination refers to: (i) in the case of an examination for admission, the date of initial occupancy and (ii) in the case of reexamination of an existing tenant, the date the redetermined rent becomes effective. - Elderly family.
 A family whose head, cohead, spouse, or sole member is a person who is at least 62 years of age; two or more persons who are at least 62 years of age living together; or one or more persons who are at least 62 years of age living with one or more live-in aides. - Elderly person.
 An individual who is at least 62 years of age. - Eligible family (Family).
 A family that is income eligible and meets the other requirements of the 1937 Act and Part 5 of 24 CFR. - Employer identification number (EIN).
 The nine-digit taxpayer identifying number that is assigned to an individual, trust, estate, partnership, association, company, or corporation. - Evidence of citizenship or eligible status.
 The documents which must be submitted as evidence of citizenship or eligible immigration status.
 (See 24 CFR 5.508(b).) - Extremely low-income family.
 A family whose annual income does not exceed the federal poverty level or 30 percent of the median income for the area as determined by HUD, whichever number is higher, with adjustments for smaller and larger families.
 HUD may establish income ceilings higher or lower than 30 percent of median income if HUD finds such variations are necessary due to unusually high or low family incomes.
 (See 24 CFR 5.603.) - Facility.
 All or any portion of buildings, structures, equipment, roads, walks, parking lots, rolling stock, or other real or personal property or interest in the property. - Fair Housing Act.
 Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988.